-Slabs in the cold and very cold climates may be insulated at the perimeter with boratetreated foam board or rigid glass fiber insulation with an insulating value of at least R-8 in milder climates and up to R-10 in colder areas.
-Use only insulation approved for below-grade use.
+Slabs in the mixed-humid climate may be insulated at the perimeter with borate-treated foam board or rigid glass fiber insulation.
+Use only insulation approved for belowgrade use.
 Some code officials may require a gap between exterior insulation and wood foundations elements to provide a termite inspection area.
 Exterior insulation should be applied from the top of the foundation wall to the bottom of the frost line.
 Cover the exterior face of the insulation exposed to outside air using material such as flashing, fiber cement board, parging (stucco type material), treated plywood, or membrane material.